Due date is February 14, 2020

-Sedalia School District Foundation Scholarships are open to graduating Sedalia #200 students only.
-Scholarships are a one-time award unless otherwise specified
+Sedalia School District Foundation Scholarships are open to students graduating from Smith-Cotton High School or Whittier Alternative High School.
+Scholarships are a one-time award unless otherwise specified.

 Allen-Miller Family Scholarship- Smith-Cotton alumni Travis and Amanda Miller started the Allen-Miller Family Scholarship with the hopes of giving back to individuals that need the assistance the most.
-Their hope is that one day someone they helped will be in the position to do the same, and also give back to the next generation of Smith-Cotton Tigers.
 This scholarship is renewable and is open to students pursuing any degree and with any GPA.
 Applicants must show financial need, have been actively involved at Smith-Cotton, and actively involved in the community, which can consist of an after school job.

 Joe Arbisi Memorial Scholarship was established in memory of coach and educator Joe Arbisi who led the Bandits swim team for 24 years.
 Candidates must have been on the Smith-Cotton High School swim team for a minimum of one year.
 Preference will be given to candidates that plan to be on the swim team in college and received swim lessons from Coach Arbisi.

 Bill G. Arnold Athletic Scholarship honors a 1950 graduate of Smith-Cotton High School.
 Bill was a pitcher for the Smith-Cotton High School baseball team and quarterback for the football team all four years of high school.
 Scholarship applicants must have participated in high school sports, have a minimum of a “C” average, and provide a letter of recommendation from their coach.